 As part of our Promise to improve the health of every child in our region, Cook Children's is pleased to partner with school nurses.
 It is our hope that together we can meet the region's growing pediatric health needs.
 Below you will find health resources and information to help you meet your everyday challenges.

-The Cook Children's School Nurse Advisory Council was created in collaboration with area school health providers to improve the health of every child in our region through the prevention and treatment of illness, disease and injury.
-The school nurse advisory council meets on a biannual basis.
-If you are interested in participating, please contact Chelsea.Brookshire@cookchildrens.org.
+Cook Children's views school nurses as a key partner in our mission to improve the health of every child in our region through the prevention and treatment of illness, disease and injury.
+We collaborate with school nurses to:

 - Identify and improve educational gaps for school nurses through the development of targeted educational activities and online resources.